Temp Courses

 When would I need a Temp Course?

-Temp Courses are development courses that can be used when you need to start building your course before it is in Canvas.
+Instructors would need a temp course to start developing a course they do not have access to in the Canvas LMS yet.
 We normally turn on the integration sync between the Banner SIS and the Canvas LMS on a term basis.
 Summer and Fall courses will start appearing in Canvas in mid-April.
 Spring courses will start appearing in Canvas in mid-November.
 If you need to start developing for a future term that has not yet been synced or need to start developing a course that you are not yet assigned to, you can request a Temp Course to begin development.
 Once your Banner course is available, you can then copy the Temp Course into it.

 How do I request a Temp Course?